GuyMichael/ReactdroidAppExample/README.md

 ### First Step - Creating the Main Activity
 First, we will create the MainActivity and MainPage of the app, which handle the app's frame (Toolbar, Drawer, FAB and a Dialog that can be shown on top of all Drawer pages).
-MainActivity extends ReactiveApp's [*BaseActivity*](https://github.com/GuyMichael/ReactiveApp/blob/master/reactiveapp/src/main/java/com/guymichael/reactiveapp/activities/BaseActivity.kt) which extends Reactdroid's [*ComponentActivity*](https://github.com/GuyMichael/Reactdroid/blob/master/reactdroid/src/main/java/com/guymichael/reactdroid/core/activity/ComponentActivity.kt), which basically makes the native Android Activity behave just like an *AComponent*.
+MainActivity extends ReactiveApp's *BaseActivity* which extends Reactdroid's [*ComponentActivity*](https://github.com/GuyMichael/Reactdroid/blob/master/reactdroid/src/main/java/com/guymichael/reactdroid/core/activity/ComponentActivity.kt), which basically makes the native Android Activity behave just like an *AComponent*.
+If you're not yet familiar with them, you can read more in [ReactiveApp's turotial](https://github.com/GuyMichael/ReactiveApp)
 While it is possible to use an Activity (both the native one and the BaseActivity/ComponentActivity) to manipulate the UI, it is not encouraged.
 Activities supply Context, but they are not a UI building block.
 So what we will do is, wrap the (Main) Activity's layout (ViewGroup) with an *AComponent* - which we will call - MainPage.